-• The Commission has taken account of the suggestions for deliberations in other Community institutions. of Directive 76/769/EEC - Dangerous ngemann by agreement with Mr Ripa Commission position The Commission is open to this sugges- tion.
+Main points of ESC Opinion Commission position The Committee suggests to the Commission that: the transition period for Ugilec be reduced to one year (rather than three years) as from the date of adoption of the Directive; The Commission is open to this sugges- tion.
 It should be borne in mind how- ever that: the period proposed is defined as from the date on which the directive is noti- fied to the Member States; the date of entry into force is generally fixed by the last Coreper to prepare for the Council meeting and that the date varies between 18 and 24 months after the Council meeting.
-In other terms, the period suggested by the Committee is effectively the same as that proposed by the Commission as from the entry into force of the Direc- tive.
+In other terms, the period suggested by the Committee is effectively the same as that proposed by the Commission as from the entry into force of the Direc- tive. with regard to the exemptions provided for in the case of plant and machinery already in use, the period of deprecia- tion rather than the 'lifetime' be used as the criterion for taking them out of service.
 This suggestion appears unrealistic in so far as: the period of depreciation varies from one company to another; existing waste-treatment capacity is inadequate.